zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[substratusai / kubeai](https://github.com/substratusai/kubeai) - Private Open AI on Kubernetes
 ## Python

+* 【2025-05-14】[pallets / click](https://github.com/pallets/click) - Python composable command line interface toolkit
+* 【2025-05-14】[simonw / files-to-prompt](https://github.com/simonw/files-to-prompt) - Concatenate a directory full of files into a single prompt for use with LLMs
+* 【2025-05-14】[microsoft / Multi-Agent-Custom-Automation-Engine-Solution-Accelerator](https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator) - The Multi-Agent Custom Automation Engine Solution Accelerator is an AI-driven orchestration system that manages a group of AI agents to accomplish tasks based on user input.
+Powered by AutoGen, Azure OpenAI, Cosmos, and infrastructure services, it provides a ready to go application to use as a reference, allowing you to hit the ground running.
 * 【2025-05-13】[santinic / audiblez](https://github.com/santinic/audiblez) - Generate audiobooks from e-books
 * 【2025-05-12】[remsky / Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) - Dockerized FastAPI wrapper for Kokoro-82M text-to-speech model w/CPU ONNX and NVIDIA GPU PyTorch support, handling, and auto-stitching
 * 【2025-05-12】[airweave-ai / airweave](https://github.com/airweave-ai/airweave) - Airweave lets agents search any app or database